swiggy-2022-bootcamp/batch-3/food_app/README.md

 ## Steps to run project:

 1. Clone this repository
-2. Move to current directory, i.e., the directory where this README.md exists
+2. Move to current directory, i.e., the directory where this `README.md` exists
+3. Rename `.env.template` file to `.env` file and fill the required values
-3. Run `npm i`
+4. Run `npm i`
-4. Run `npm start`
+5. Run `npm start`
-5. Access the project at `localhost:3000/api/[required API endpoint]`
+6. Access the project at `localhost:3000/api/[required API endpoint]`

 ## Project's code structure: